SYNYC/7_Metis_DataEngineering/Writeup.md

 -	 Transfer Learning (VGG16) : batch size = 32, added 3 Dense Layers, epochs = 20, and tried epochs = 100  + callbacks.EarlyStopping + callbacks.ReduceLROnPlateau

--	Image Augmentation

-since the dataset is small so I use this method to flip to increase dataset size
+-	Image Augmentation: since the dataset is small so I use this method to flip to increase dataset size(rotation = 40, horizontal flip), however, the test accuracy score is higher than the training score which shows overfitting, so I didn’t use this approach to continue my training.
-•	preprocessing 1: do image dataset train-test-split via data directory
-•	preprocessing 2: ImageDataGenerator on training dataset for augmentation(rotation = 40, horizontal flip)

-Tried for  8 brand
-but image augeta not good - overfit
+- Multi classification: I tried to classify 3,5,6 and 8 different brands and the accuracy scores are around 70-80%, but since the data size is small and given Image Augmentation had an overfit issue in my case, I decided to take 5 different brands model as the final deployment.